 There’s no specific time limit set for this age group.
 You should set a reasonable limit and create a schedule for your teens that incorporates enough screen-free activities along with their designated screen time.

-Limiting screen time might make you unpopular with the kids at the beginning but you’re doing it for their healthy development.
+Limiting screen time might make you unpopular with the kids initially, but you’re doing it for their healthy development.